Maxattax97/flotilla/README.md

 An easily deployed server based on Docker compose, complete with privacy tools, a media center, cloud storage, and much more.

+## Installation

+There are a handful of different configurations available. `alpha` is the overarching one which contains nearly all services. `devops` is oriented for production of solely code.
+Others may be created at a later time.

+Simply run `./flotilla install [alpha | devops]` to install Flotilla.
+From now on you may access Flotilla's commands from all contexts (`flotilla status`, no more `./`)

 ## Credentials and Secrets

 Credentials are stored in `/opt/flotilla/secrets.env`, a template exists in the